 Ambulatory Safety

-For network members only
+For Network members only

 Ambulatory Foundations

-The SPS network has established an Ambulatory Safety Foundation in children’s hospitals that will allow for the longitudinal reduction in harm.
+The SPS Network has established an Ambulatory Safety Foundation in children’s hospitals that will allow for the longitudinal reduction in harm.
 In addition, SPS will work closely with patients and families to develop and test interventions.
 The aim of the Ambulatory Safety Foundation’s work is to establish the structure for the development of foundational elements needed for network hospitals to address harm in the ambulatory setting.

 Ambulatory CLABSI